 The pre-filter is normally attached to an activated carbon filter section.
 It’s a thin material that traps larger matter like hair and dust.

 The activated carbon filter is the portion of an air purifier that absorbs vapors and odors.

-For this reason some have a filter replacement feature to remind you when to check it.
-Although it varies by manufacturer and product, some allow the filters to be replaced separately while others require replace a complete (3 section) unit.
+For this reason, some provide a filter replacement feature to remind you when to check it.
+Although it varies by manufacturer and product, some allow the filters to be replaced separately while others require replacing a single filter assembly instead.

 Air purifier benefits

 My air purifier’s filter after a few short weeks of use.
-Lots of dust removed from the air!
-I was surprised to see how much dust I had been living with for so long.
-It reduced the amount of cleaning I had to do.
+Lots of dust was removed from the air!
+I was surprised to see how much dust I had lived with for so long.
+My purifier reduced the amount of cleaning I had to do.

-For example, they can help with dust and reduce the cleaning you’ll need to do in your home.
+For example, they can help with dust and cut the cleaning you’ll need to do in your home.
 They can also trap odors and chemical vapors as well.

 Pet owners can greatly benefit as pets generate dander and hair which triggers allergic reactions.
 Smokers or people dealing with cigarette smoke and odors know how strong those problems are.